cedvp/allocator/README.md

 # allocator
-make a good mix with constraints
+Make a good mix with constraints